Fritter

 Method

-Store in airtight container at room temperature or refrigerate
+Store cooked fritters in airtight containers at room temperature or refrigerated

 Duration